graezykev/explain-nuance-git-merge-rebase/README.md

 </tbody>
 </table>

-The difference is that there are `5` commits (`A-B-C-D-M`) after "**Merge**", and `4` (`A-B-C-D'`) after "**Rebase**" (`D` disappeared because of rewritten).
+The obvious difference is that there are `5` commits (`A-B-C-D-M`) after "**Merge**", and `4` (`A-B-C-D'`) after "**Rebase**" (`D` disappeared because of rewritten).

+### Git Rebase can be Dangerous

-The **Merge** option preserves the exact history of changes and is generally easier for beginners to understand and handle, especially in a collaborative environment.
+**Merge** preserves the exact historical sequence of changes and is generally easier for beginners to understand and handle, especially in a collaborative environment.

-The **Rebase** option rewrites the commit history to make it look as if you've created your changes on top of the latest remote commits.
+By contrast, **Rebase** rewrites the commit history to make it look as if you've created your changes on top of the latest remote commits.
 This can make the commit history cleaner and linear but can be confusing because it alters commit history.
 This might be trickier in a collaborative project unless all contributors are comfortable with Git.

-### Git Rebase can be Dangerous

 This is typical evidence of **why Git Rebase can be Dangerous**: